 In the event of a medical, fire, safety, or other emergency, dial 911 from a university-owned phone or a cellular phone.
 Do not try to call the university police department directly.
-Although the university police department maintains a 24-hour presence on the Arlington Campus (headquartered on the B1 level of the law school building in room 15, near the entrance to the cafeteria), the duty officer is frequently out on patrol, so the Arlington Campus police office is not manned 24 hours a day.
+Although the university police department maintains a 24-hour presence at Mason Square (headquartered on the ground level of Van Metre Hall (formerly Founders) in room 110), the duty officer is frequently out on patrol, so the Mason Square police office is not manned 24 hours a day.

 From a university-owned phone, dial 911 or 9-911.
 You will be connected to the university dispatch center on the Fairfax Campus.
 The dispatcher will ask for information about the emergency and order the appropriate emergency unit to respond (e.g., fire engine, ambulance, etc.).
-The dispatcher will then notify the police officer on duty on the Arlington Campus to respond to the emergency, as well.
+The dispatcher will then notify the police officer on duty at Mason Square to respond to the emergency, as well.

 From a cellular phone, dial 911.
-You will be connected to the dispatch center closest to the physical location of your call, which on the Arlington Campus is the Arlington County dispatch center (not the university dispatch center on the Fairfax Campus).
+You will be connected to the dispatch center closest to the physical location of your call, which at Mason Square is the Arlington County dispatch center (not the university dispatch center on the Fairfax Campus).
 The dispatcher will ask for information about the emergency and order the appropriate emergency unit to respond (e.g., fire engine, ambulance, etc.).
 The Arlington County dispatcher will then contact the university dispatch center.
-The university dispatcher will notify the police officer on duty on the Arlington Campus to respond to the emergency, as well.
+The university dispatcher will notify the police officer on duty at Mason Square to respond to the emergency, as well.

 Be prepared to provide the dispatcher with the following information: your name, your exact location (i.e., street address, building, floor, and room number), the nature of the emergency, and the physical condition of any injured persons.
 Remain on the line until the dispatcher informs you that he has dispatched a fire, medical, or police unit to your location.
 If you are not alone, ask someone else to wait for the emergency response unit outside of the building at the street in order to guide the emergency response unit to the site of the emergency.